Alex9779/LoFence_Firmware/README.md

 ### ISPnub

-For easier bulk programming and programming and updating in the wild I use a custom built ISPnub devices called [ISPnub-Stick](https://github.com/Alex9779/ISPnub-Stick).
+For easier bulk programming and programming and updating in the wild I use a custom built ISPnub device called [ISPnub-Stick](https://github.com/Alex9779/ISPnub-Stick).

-Scripts to generate the ISPnub hex files are included you just might need to adjust the paths in the scripts and the path to the ISPnub creator jar file in the post-build events if building with Atmel/Michrochip Studio 7.
+Scripts to generate the ISPnub hex files are included, you just might need to adjust the paths in the scripts and the path to the ISPnub creator jar file in the post-build events if building with Atmel/Michrochip Studio 7.

+The repository and the release download contain a script for Linux/Mac which can be used to flash a device or ISPnub with various options.

 ## Downlink commands